 - 1 cup organic chicken broth

-- 1 cup Coconut Milk, full fat canned -- (mix well after opening)
+- 1 cup coconut milk, canned and full fat (mix well after opening)

-- Add oil to a saucepan along with onions, mushrooms and a pinch of salt.
+- Add oil to a dutch oven or heavy soup pot over medium heat, then add onions, mushrooms and a pinch of salt.

-- Saute on medium heat for 10-15 minutes or until onions are translucent and mushrooms are soft.
+- Saute for 10-12 minutes or until onions are translucent and mushrooms are soft.

-- Cook for 5 minutes then add coconut milk and chicken broth.
+- Cook for 5 minutes, stirring occasionally, then add chicken broth and coconut milk.

 - Let the mixture simmer for about 10 minutes or until it thickens to your liking.

-- Blend the creamy mixture in a food processor or with an immersion blender.
+- Blend the creamy mixture in a blender or with an immersion blender.